 Watching a movie or catching up on sitcoms is absolutely enjoyable because the Panasonic EX3 entertainment system offers over 750 hours of on-demand entertainment, gaming and high-definition screens.

 EY470, the flight from Abu Dhabi to Singapore is always a red-eye flight departing Abu Dhabi Terminal 3 at 9.55 pm and arrives in Singapore Changi Airport Terminal 2 at 9.55 am.
 So I spent most of this flight sleeping, skipping the meal.
 I had some bites at the Business Class lounge at Abu Dhabi Airport before boarding the flight.

 Dennis had a tomato and lemongrass soup creme fraiche as a starter and the Char Siu duck salad with orange, hazelnut, chilli and hoisin dressing for supper before heading to bed.

-I had a cereal and orange juice for breakfast. we had a very well rested flight back which helped us ease in back into Singapore time.
+I had cereal and orange juice for breakfast. we had a very well-rested flight back which helped us ease in back into Singapore time.
 Arriving back in Singapore in the morning meant that we had the rest of the day to do laundry, have lunch and dinner back home before having a good night’s rest.
 The best way to beat jet lag, in my opinion.

 This experience was sponsored by Etihad Airways, but the opinions are our own.